Yoshida Family Prints

 Fujio’s and Hiroshi’s second son, Yoshida Hodaka, married an artist, named Yoshida Chizuko (1924-2017) and they continued to practice printmaking.
 Known for his surreal, abstract, and arrestingly colourful prints, Hodaka rebelled against the Yoshida family artistic style of realistic woodblock prints to forge his own path.
 His unique style of surreal landscapes and abstract forms was inspired by his globe-spanning journeys, photography, poetry, ancient art, and the inventive methods of contemporaneous art movements.
 Their daughter, Yoshida Ayomi (b 1958), represents the family’s third generation of printmakers and completes this multi-generational line of artists.

-This London exhibition features prints by Hiroshi’s and Fujio’s sons, Toshi and Hodaka, both of whom brought post-war abstraction to the Japanese printmaking process.
+This London exhibition of Yoshida family prints features prints by Hiroshi’s and Fujio’s sons, Toshi and Hodaka, both of whom brought post-war abstraction to the Japanese printmaking process.
 Early on in his career, Yoshida Toshi followed in his father’s footsteps, depicting landscapes and cityscapes, but experimented with abstract prints after Second World War.
 The exhibition includes some of his most accomplished works, including Night Tokyo: Supper Waggon (1938) and Camouflage (1985).

 Yoshida Hodaka was a leading printmaker in post-war Japan.
 In a break from his family’s established style, he expanded upon traditional printmaking and incorporated collage and photoetching into his practice.
 Like his father and brother, foreign travels influenced his choice of motifs, but he was also inspired by Pop Art, Surrealism, and Abstraction.
 Works such as Profile of an Ancient Warrior (1958) and Nonsense Mythology (1969) demonstrate his unique style.